A Complete Guide to Data Scientist Career Path

 Fellow

-Their expertise has a significant impact on the company's long-term goals and strategies.
+Their expertise has a significant impact on the company's long-term AI/ML research and product direction.
 They often come from academia and research and are mentors to other positions in IC Leadership Track.

 Experience: 15+ years